-The different future options are assessed with regard to technical potentials, costs, economic viability, current and future market prospects, competing opportunities of use both in the mobile and stationary sector, as well as climate compatibility and resource consumption.
-Not only a focus of this Division is the ecological assessment of electromobility and its implementation into a sustainable transport concept, as well as the integration into the overall context of the energy system.
-It is only with an integrated approach of system analysis like this that interdependencies and dynamic effects can fully be identified and assessed.
+The different future options are assessed with regard to technical potentials, costs, economic viability, current and future market prospects, competing opportunities of use both in the mobile and stationary sector as well as climate compatibility and resource consumption.
+An important focus for the Wuppertal Institute is the ecological assessment of electromobility, its implementation in a sustainable transport concept, ands its integration into the overall context of the energy system.
+Only through an integrated approach to system analysis like this interdependencies and dynamic effects can fully be identified and assessed.

 Here you find research activities in the field of alternative transport fuels.